eduPHP/nuance/docs/subscription-usage-tracking.md

 ## Overview

-The Humanizer app tracks usage limits and consumption at the subscription level with automatic monthly resets.
-This provides flexible tier management and accurate usage metering.
+The Humanizer app tracks usage limits and consumption at the subscription level with automatic monthly and daily resets.
+This provides flexible tier management and accurate usage metering across three tiers: Free, Pro, and Team.

 ## How It Works